Sunni Revival

 The Sunni Revival was a period in Islamic history marked by the revival of the political fortunes of Sunni Islam, a renewed interest in Sunni law and theology and the spread of new styles in art and architecture.
 Conventionally, the revival lasted from 1055 until 1258.

 Richard Bulliet has proposed that the term "recentering" better describes the period than "revival" or "renaissance".
 The period is characterized as much by developments within Sunnism as by Sunni relations with Shia Islam.
 In particular, it was a period of homogenization of Sunnism as scholars and leaders strove for ijmāʿ (consensus).
-Some scholars have argued that the Sunni Revival led to the decline of scientific output in the Islamic world.
+Eric Chaney has argued that the Sunni Revival led to the decline of scientific output in the Islamic world.

 Timing

 The Sunni Revival followed a period of Shia ascendancy, sometimes called the "Shia Century", under the Fatimid dynasty in Africa, Palestine and parts of Arabia; the Hamdanid dynasty in Syria; and the Buyid dynasty in Iraq and Iran.
 During this period, Shia polities controlled most of the Islamic world, including its core areas.
 The Abbasid Caliph, the supreme Sunni leader, was under the control of the Buyids, who governed Baghdad, while the Sharif of Mecca was under the authority of the Fatimids.